Hiking the Camino de Santiago

 Click on each heading for more details.
 More information will be provided at the time of registration.

-To register, a non-refundable $300 deposit is required to hold your spot.
 A final payment is due 90 days before departure and is non-refundable after the due date.
 You will receive an email prompt from us 2 to 3 weeks in advance.

 Soon after registration, an “Adventure Advice” email will be sent with critical information on flight arrangements as well as important steps to take in the months before your trip.
 Please do not buy your airline tickets until you review this Adventure Advice email.